xupeiwust/mgx/README.md

 # mgx

-Software for 3D geometry preparation and mesh generation
+Software for 3D geometry preparation and mesh generation.